The Tahoe National Forest In California Needs You!!!

 Pass a minimal background check and possess a valid state driver’s license.

-Volunteer 4 hours a day / 20 hours weekly and be available other times for public interactions
+Volunteer 4 hours a day / 20 hours week and be available other times for public interactions

 Provide your own personal RV accommodations maintained to be welcoming and approachable by the public.

-In addition to reimbursement, volunteer campground hosts will be provided a complimentary campsite for the season, uniform components and personal protective equipment for assigned duties.
+In addition to reimbursement, volunteer campground hosts will be provided a complimentary campsite for the season, uniform components, and personal protective equipment for assigned duties.
 Certain sites may be provided a government golf cart or utility vehicle to perform official duties.
-Volunteer hosts who complete a full season in good standing will receive an Interagency Volunteer Pass, valid 12 months from the date of issue.
-This pass grants the holder / signee and up to 3 accompanying adult’s access to Federal Recreation sites, including BLM, FWS, NPS and USFS sites that charge standard entrance fees, (overnight camping excluded).
+Volunteer hosts who complete a full season in good standing will receive an Interagency Volunteer Pass, valid for 12 months from the date of issue.
+This pass grants the holder / signee and up to 3 accompanying adults access to federal recreation sites, including BLM, FWS, NPS and USFS sites that charge standard entrance fees, (overnight camping excluded).

-Becoming a Volunteer Host in one of the nation’s premier Forests can be competitive and these positions may fill quickly.
-Please be ready to provide a brief resume and reference.
-We anticipate making selections and seasonal agreements in March 2018.
+Becoming a volunteer campground host in one of the nation’s premier National Forests can be competitive, and these positions may fill quickly.
+Please be ready to provide a brief resume and reference..